 Punjab is known for its rich traditional folk dance & music across the world.
 You can't separate Punjabis from their Folk dance & music.
 There are a plethora of folk dances that have been found across Punjab including Bhangra, Gidda which are immensely popular amongst all dance forms of Punjabi Folk dance.
-The exuberance & enthusiasm of Punjabi people are strongly displayed in their folk dance.
+The exuberance & enthusiasm of the Punjabi people is strongly displayed in their folk dance.
 The rhythm of Dhol and Punjabi Music will compel you to tap your feet.

-If you ever been into Punjab or not, you must have heard about Bhangra.
+If you have ever been to Punjab or not, you must have heard about Bhangra.
 Bhangra is the most famous dance form in Punjab and across the world.
 Wherever Punjabi's reside they have carried their trademark dancing style with them.
 Bhangra is one of the oldest & most traditional Punjabi dance forms originated in the Majha area of Punjab.

 This dance form was originally associated with the harvesting season of Punjab and traditionally performed during the festival of Vaisakhi.
 The Bhangra outfit is a Lungi and buttonless jacket and women who perform Bhangra wear traditional Salwar Kameez.
 This dance form is performed during all the important functions across Punjab.

 It is also being performed by the women of Punjab.
-While performing this dance form women wear colorful clothes such as Kurta and Lehenga.
+While performing this dance form women wear colourful clothes such as Kurta and Lehenga.
 This dance form is popular in the Sandalbar area of Punjab, Pakistan.

-This dance form is known for its vigor and passion.
+This dance form is known for its vigour and passion.
 This dance form originated in the Multan and Balochistan region and gradually became popular across Punjab.
 The meaning of the word " Jhoom" is swaying slowly.
 This dance form is slow and rhythmic in nature.
 The performers mostly focus on love and emotions while dancing.
 This dance is very popular among Punjab folk dances and is known for its grace and elegance in particular.

 The meaning of Jaago is waking up.
 This dance form is usually performed at weddings in Punjab.
 A group of girls dances through the street while carrying a pot decorated with lightened candles and singing Jaagu songs.
-The songs are full of fun, mockery, and based on social issues.
+The songs are full of fun, mockery, and are based on social issues.

 Gatka dance is also hugely popular across Punjab.
 This dance form has elements of martial arts and it requires a lot of training to perform this dance form.
-Two guys, each carrying colorful staves, dance around each other in unison with the drums and tap their sticks together.
+Two guys, each carrying colourful staves, dance around each other in unison with the drums and tap their sticks together.